Gexkill/sweng2/RASD/src/index.md

 **Entry conditions :**  The client has to be on the "Client Homepage".
 **Flow of events :**

-* The clients set the "Share this ride" slide button or box to the desired value.
+* The client sets the "Share this ride" slide button or box to the desired value.
 * The client clicks on the "require later reservation button".
 * The client indicates the correct number of passengers.
-* The system redirects the client to a form where he has to furnish the following information :
+* The system redirects the client to a form where he has to furnish the following information:
     * Departure place;
     * Departure time;
     * Destination;
 * The client fills the form.
 * The client clicks on the "Confirm" button.

 **Exit conditions :** The system redirects the client to a waiting page.
-Ten minutes before the reservation time, thesystems forwardsthe request to the appropriate taxi driver.
-The use case "taxi driver respond to a request" begins.
+Ten minutes before the reservation time, the system forwards the request to the appropriate taxi driver.
+The use case "taxi driver responds to a request" begins.
-**Exceptions:** The client furnish invalid data in the form (for example a negative or excessive number of passengers or not valid departure time (see [1.3] Domain properties)).
+**Exceptions:** The client furnishes invalid data in the form (for example a negative or excessive number of passengers or not valid departure time (see [1.3] Domain properties)).
 The request is not forwarded and client is not redirected until he enters valid data.

 ### Notifying the client of incoming taxi
 **Name :**  Notifying the client of incoming taxi